linjing-lab/linjing-lab/README.md

 <h2 align='center'><b>About Me</b></h2>

 - 🏀 I'm good at playing basketball, maybe a good scorer.
-- 📚 My personal bookshelf is [here], which is a subset (or superset) of my knowledge hierarchy.
+- 📚 My bookshelf is [here], which is a subset (or superset) of my knowledge hierarchy.
 - ✍ I have gained more than 270 followers on my [blog] so far, contact me on [Linkedin].
 - 📩 I'm promoting the development of [Polars] by launching [Chinese document].